hunterg123/nvim/README.md

 # neovim-config
+This is how to set up this Neovim config on a Mac assuming Neovim is already installed.
+For info installing Neovim see: https://github.com/neovim/neovim
 1. Create a .config/nvim folder in the home directory
 2. Clone the repo inside of .config/nvim
 3. cd to the home directory, then run this script